Esukhia/bonltk/README.md

-# Title
-> summary

 # Natural Language Toolkit for Boyig (BoNLTK)
-BoNLTK aims to provide out of the box support for various NLP tasks that an application developer might need for Boyig (TIbetan) language.
+> BoNLTK aims to provide out of the box support for various NLP tasks that an application developer might need for Boyig (TIbetan) language.

 ## Install